 The State of Vermont Water Supply Rule requires Public Community Water Systems to develop a Source Protection Plan.
 This plan delineates a source protection area for our system and identifies potential and actual sources of contamination.
-These Source Plans are renewed and updated every three years.

-Our Plan is due for an Update in December 2018.
+Our Plan was approved in December 2018.
+Please see the educational letter and Map at the end of this report.
 Please contact us if you are interested in reviewing the plan.

-Drinking Water Contaminants The sources of drinking water (both tap water and bottled water) include surface water (streams, lakes) and ground water (wells, springs).
+Drinking Water Contaminants

+The sources of drinking water (both tap water and bottled water) include surface water (streams, lakes) and ground water (wells, springs).
 As water travels over the land's surface or through the ground, it dissolves naturally-occurring minerals.
 It also picks up substances resulting from the presence of animals and human activity.
 Some "contaminants" may be harmful.
 Others, such as iron and sulfur, are not harmful.
 Public water systems treat water to remove contaminants, if any are present.